 \end{itemize}

 For simplicity, we use a basic SVM model \cite{Cortes95, Pedregosa2011}, with 1-2 word n-grams taken from the document abstracts used as input data.
 We start with random samples of 200 documents (we do not employ Shemilt et al's methods for identifying the ``optimal'' sample size, as we showed these in the methods section to be unhelpful).
 Subsequently, we ``screen'', that is, we reveal the labels of, batches of the 20 documents with the highest predicted relevance scores, retraining the model after each batch.
+Theoretically, using smaller batch sizes could mean that the recall target is achieved more quickly, but this is a trade-off between computational time spent training, and the speed at which the algorithm can ``learn''.
+However this is a modelling choice which may affect work saved, but not recall.
 Each criterion is evaluated after each document is ``screened''.

 For our criteria, we set the target recall value to 95\% and the confidence level to 95\%.